Alwaleed Philanthropies "Global" Partners with The World Scout Foundation to Create a Better World

 In partnership with

-Alwaleed Philanthropies “Global” is partnering with The World Scout Foundation (WSF) to implement an initiative aimed at empowering young individuals to make a positive impact in their communities.
-With a clear vision of "Creating a Better World," this project encompasses a range of goals, including support for education, food security, disaster risk reduction training, capacity building, and improved governance at national levels.
+Alwaleed Philanthropies “Global” partners with the World Scout Foundation (WSF) to implement an initiative aimed at empowering young individuals to make a positive impact in their communities.
+With a clear vision of “Creating a Better World,” this project encompasses a range of goals, including support for education, food security, disaster risk reduction training, capacity building, and improved governance at national levels.
 Through strategic project selection and impactful accomplishments, the WSF is driving positive change on a global scale.

 Driving Positive Change: Impact and Beneficiaries